plioi/plioi.github.io/_posts/2013-05-30-fixies-life-bicycle.markdown

 <blockquote>The functionality covered in this section is in its infancy and is likely to change in the short term, but serves to demonstrate the kind of customization I am shooting for.</blockquote>

-Fixie's Samples project contains a more useful <a href="https://github.com/plioi/fixie/blob/cd85b7ddae14dbe7deb82d2070a314fd8d710819/src/Fixie.Samples/NUnitStyle/CustomConvention.cs">NUnit look-alike convention</a>:
+Fixie's Samples project contains a more useful [NUnit look-alike convention](https://github.com/plioi/fixie/blob/cd85b7ddae14dbe7deb82d2070a314fd8d710819/src/Fixie.Samples/NUnitStyle/CustomConvention.cs):

 [gist id="5675332"]